remark-lint-ordered-list-marker-value

 When should I use this?

-You can use this package to check that ordered list values are consistent.
+You can use this package to check ordered lists.

 Presets